 Tomorrow’s Goals

-Wait for X account review to be completed.
+Wait for X review to be completed.

 Successfully make the first post.